 Projects cannot exceed one year, and funding cannot be renewed.

--Not-for-profit organizations.
-Examples of not-for-profit organizations can be: charities, activity clubs, volunteer organizations, professional associations, museums, churches or church associations or in some cases sports associations.
+-Not-for-profit organizations such as charities, activity clubs, volunteer organizations, professional associations, museums, churches or faith-based associations or in some cases, sports associations

 -Coalitions, networks and ad hoc committees

 -Research organizations and institutes

 -Educational institutions such as universities, colleges, CEGEPs, school boards/school districts